A solar cover in use as a pool heater

 Other Pool Heaters

-There are a plethora of pool heaters on the market, including gas, heat pump, and solar heaters.
+There are a plethora of pool heaters on the market, including:

 Unfortunately, it is not always feasible to purchase the most efficient option; however, there are some steps you can take to ensure that the water heater you use maximizes efficiency within your budget or constraints.